Ramon Fernandez: Purefoods Hotdogs

+San Miguel Beermen

+The said event led to his transfer to San Miguel Beer in exchange for, the second time, Abet Guidaben.
+Fernandez would later lead the Beermen to the 1988 Reinforced Conference title and also won his fourth MVP Award, becoming the first and only player to win four MVP awards with four teams.

-Fernandez was a vital cog in San Miguel's historic grand slam run in 1989, while making amends with rival Jaworski during the All-Star Game of the same season, when El Presidente scored an under goal stab off a Jaworski inbound pass at half court, to lead the Veterans to a 132-130 win over the Rookie-Sophomores team.
+Fernandez was a vital cog in San Miguel's historic grand slam run in 1989, and also made the Mythical First Team that season.
+He also made amends with rival Jaworski during the All-Star Game of the same season, when he scored an under goal stab off a Jaworski inbound pass at half court, to lead the Veterans to a 132-130 win over the Rookie-Sophomores team.
 Legendary coach Baby Dalupan, then coaching the Veterans, summoned both players to a historic handshake at centercourt, signaling the end of their bitter feud.
-However, despite leading his team to the "triple crown" that season, Fernandez narrowly lost to rookie Benjie Paras in the MVP balloting, denying the then 36-year old veteran a fifth MVP plum.
+However, despite leading his team to the "triple crown" that season, he narrowly lost to rookie Benjie Paras in the MVP balloting, denying the then 36-year old veteran a fifth MVP plum.

-In 1990, Fernandez was a member of the Philippine basketball team that won a silver medal in the Beijing Asian Games.
-He was supposed to participate in the 1994 Asian Games team, but begged off due to an injury.
-That year also saw the final season of Fernandez's PBA career when he announced his retirement.

-In 1984, Fernandez was five assists away from averaging in triple-double the whole season.
+In 1994, Fernandez retired after a 20-year PBA career.
 He ended his PBA career as the all-time leader in most points scored with 18,996, second in assists with 5,220, first in defensive rebounds with 6,435, second in offensive rebounds behind Guidaben with 2,217, first in overall rebounds with 8,652, first in minutes played with 36624:30, second in games played, first in blocks with 1,853, and second in steals with 1,302 (first at retirement in 1994).
+He and Jaworski are the only players with 10,000 points, 5,000 rebounds, and 5,000 assists in their careers.
 He ended with career averages of 17.7 points per game, 8.1 rebounds per game, 4.9 assists per game, 1.2 steals per game, and 1.7 blocks per game in 1,074 games.

+National team career

+Fernandez was a member of several Philippine national teams.
+These include the teams for the 1972 ABC Under-18 Championship, the 1974 FIBA World Championship, and the 1974 Asian Games.
+He was also on the team that won the 1973 ABC Championship.

+In 1990, Fernandez was a member of the first Philippine national team that was composed of professional players.
+Coached by Jaowrski, the team won a silver medal in the Beijing Asian Games.
+He was supposed to participate on the 1994 Asian Games team, but begged off due to an injury.
+That year also saw the final season of Fernandez's PBA career when he announced his retirement.